Zakichanu/Noctotion/README.md

 - Have a Notion [integration](https://www.notion.so/my-integrations) and retrieve the API KEY of it.
 - Create a github API key, you can follow this [tutorial](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), it's pretty easy
-- Retrieve you ID of your issues database and put all 3 keys in a .env file like this :
+- Retrieve your ID of your issues database and put all 3 keys in a .env file like this :
   ```sh
   GITHUB_KEY=<GITHUB KEY>
   NOTION_KEY=<NOTION KEY>